 List of Figures

 Figure 1.
-Water cycle diagram.
-NASA/JPL Flickr (CC BY 2.0).
+The six-step planning process to realize and implement an integrated water management plan for Oregon's Mid-Coast.

 Figure 2.
-Water cycle diagram.
-Ehud Tal - Own work, CC BY-SA 4.0, https://creativecommons.org/licenses/by-sa/4.
+The geographic scope of the MCWPP includes eight drainage subbasins.

 Figure 3.
-The five steps of the planning process, September 2016–November 2021.
+Word graphic illustrating the elements of a successful planning process based on sound guidance principles.

 Figure 4.
-TheThe six-step planning process to realize and implement an integrated water management plan for Oregon's Mid-Coast.
+Snapshot of the environment, natural resources, and economy of Oregon's Mid-Coast.

 Figure 5.
-The geographic scope of the MCWPP includes eight watershedwatershed basins.
+Graphic illustrating key values and perspectives of Mid-Coast stakeholders in 2018 survey.

 Figure 6.
-Word graphic illustrating the elements of a successful planning process based on sound guidance principles.
+Projected changes ate in environmental parameters important in the Mid-Coast region of Oregon.

 Figure 7.
-A snapshot of the environment, natural resources, and economy of Oregon's Mid-Coast.

-Figure 8.
-Graphic illustrating key values and perspectives of Mid-Coast stakeholders in 2018 survey.

-Figure 9.
-Predictions9edictions of climate change stressors in the Mid-Coast region of Oregon.

-Figure 10.
 Volume of surface water in streams, rivers, and basins in the Mid-Coast.